JujuAdams/ScribbleJunior/2.0/Preprocessor.md

 |--------|--------|-----------------------------------------|
 |`method`|method  |Method to set as the default preprocessor|

 Sets the default preprocessor.
-Any future calls to the extended functions (`ScribblejrExt` etc.) will use this preprocessor as the default.
-Calling `ScribblejrResetPreprocesor()` will reset the current preprocessor to the default preprocessor set by this function.
+Any future calls to the extended functions (`ScribbleJrExt` etc.) will use this preprocessor as the default.
+Calling `ScribbleJrResetPreprocesor()` will reset the current preprocessor to the default preprocessor set by this function.

 !> Any text elements that have already cached will **not** be updated.